Pessimistress/stream-data-converter/README.md

 For each incoming iteration, `Transform` calls a callback function.
 This callback is expected to return one of the following:

 - `null` or `undefined`: ignore this item
+- `Buffer` or `Uint8Array`: push directly to the output iterable
-- Object or string: push a single item to the output iterable
+- Object or string: serialize and push a single item to the output iterable
 - Array: push multiple items to the output iterable

 ```js